Versi Bahasa Indonesia: /id/tempat-wisata-berhawa-sejuk/

 Photo Via Ayyip_adimas-astridbunga-ichacindy-moch_arif12

-So if you want to spoil your kids with love and have extra fun, you need to add Batu Malang into your travel plans!
+So if you want to spoil everyone with some good fun, you need to add Batu Malang to your travel plans!
+We’re ready to visit once more.

 Photo Via Yunlest keisyakimora